 In the majority of cases, you will need an eye doctor to review your case and perhaps to testify.
 I consult with several different ophthalmologists.
 For example, for cases involving children and eye injuries, I use a pediatric ophthalmologist.
 For a medical malpractice case involving the retina, I consult a retina specialist.
 For LASIK malpractice cases, I use doctors whose practice focuses on that specialty.
 For more about LASIK, click here.
-One of the eye doctor’s I regularly consult with is Dr. Gary Diamond.

 If you have questions about an eye injury, please email me here.

 Eye Injury Care

 People sometimes ignore changes in their vision, hoping it will go away.
 Flashing lights, a flood of new floaters, a spider web on the edge of the visual field all seem like minor annoyances but may be symptoms of serious problems that could lead to permanent vision loss.